LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 If you get a message like this:
 "Could not execute because the specified command or file was not found", it is probably because the CLI tools for EF haven't been installed.
 You can install them by executing this command:

-`dotnet tool install --global dotnet-ef --version 3.1.x` Where x is the patch level that matches the version of EF Core you are using.
+`dotnet ef tool install --global dotnet-ef --version 3.1.x` **Replace x** with the patch level that matches the version of EF Core you are using, for example: 3.1.30.

 Note that this will install the tools globally, if you only want to install them for the current project, then leave off the --global switch.
 And, if you are using a version of ASP.NET Core other than 3.1 (which we are using this term in class), then change the version number.
 If you omit the --version switch, it will install the latest version.

+You can also update the tools using this command:

+`dotnet ef tool update --version 3.1.x`

-### Migrations
+## Migrations

 *Migrations* are a means of solving the problem of how to update the database when the models change.
 After changing any model, you will need to "add a migration" which puts code in the Migrations folder of the project that will be used by EF to update the Db schema as well as migrate the data from the old schema to the new schema.

-#### Creating a Migration
+### Creating a Migration

 Use the CLI command:
 `dotnet ef migrations add Initial`